ianbaxter/noiser/README.md

 ## Deploy

-I used this [useful guide](https://medium.com/the-andela-way/how-to-deploy-your-react-application-to-github-pages-in-less-than-5-minutes-8c5f665a2d2a) to deploy to Github pages.
+I followed this [useful guide](https://medium.com/the-andela-way/how-to-deploy-your-react-application-to-github-pages-in-less-than-5-minutes-8c5f665a2d2a) to deploy to Github pages.